k2view-academy/K2View-Academy/articles/07_table_population/14_table_population_based_Broadway.md

 A Broadway population is created as a template with predefined Stages and designated Actors.
 The template flow is ready to be used and can be executed as part the Logical Unit population without any changes.
 If needed the flow can be modified by adding or removing Actors and Stages.

-The below example displays a Broadway flow template created to populate the CASES table in the Logical Unit.
+The following example displays a Broadway flow template created to populate the CASES table in the Logical Unit.

 ![image](images/07_14_01.PNG)

-**Template's Predefined Stages and Actors**
+**Predefined Stages and Actors**

 * **Input** Stage, defines the population's input arguments using a designated **PopulationArgs** Actor.

-  * **PopulationArgs** is a mandatory Actor of the Broadway population and is the only Actor that cannot be removed from the template.
-The purpose of the **PopulationArgs** is to connect the current population with the LU Schema by setting the parent-child relation via **iid** and **parent_rows** output arguments.
+  *  **PopulationArgs** is a mandatory Actor in the Broadway population and is the only Actor that cannot be removed from the template.
+The purpose of the **PopulationArgs** is to connect the current population with the LU Schema by setting the parent-child relationship via the **iid** and **parent_rows** output arguments.

-  * Input arguments of the **PopulationArgs** are either added automatically based on the selected table's fields or must be added manually.
+  * The input arguments of the **PopulationArgs** are either added automatically based on the selected table's fields or must be added manually.

   * The **iid** output argument indicates the instance ID of the execution.
 The **parent_rows** output argument is an array of objects that iterate over parent rows.
 For example, when the CASES table is related to the ACTIVITY table in the LU Schema, the **iid** is a customer ID and the **parent_rows** includes the list of activity IDs of this customer.